Converting a Date from YYYYMMDD to DD/MM/YYYY in Excel

 Menu Data Text to Columns

-1. Skip the 2 first steps because there is no need to split your column 😉
+1. Skip the 2 first steps because there is no need to split your column

 2. The key to the technique is the 3rd step.
 With the dropdown list, you can select the type of date format that you have in your column.
-So, in our example, we will select YMD because our dates are written YYYYMMDD.
+So, in our example, we will choose YMD because our dates are written YYYYMMDD.

 Convert the date from yyyymmdd to ddmmaaaa